Overview

 Context

-Initiated by the head of product, in early 2019, I partnered with a small team of product managers and engineers to explore and align on the problem areas,
+Led by the head of product, Early 2019, I partnered with a team of product managers and engineers to discover and align on the problem space

-• Absence of a single source of truth, coupled with a large volume of data, creates significant challenges in tracking and responding to updates
+The lack of source of truth, coupled with enormous amount of historical data, creates significant challenges in tracking and responding to updates

 Process